SAP/cloud-security-client-go/README.md

 ## Auth
 Parsing claims of the JWT and validation the token signature, audience, issuer, …

-## Token Client
+## OIDC Client
-Any interaction with the Authorization Server e.g. fetching token keys or token exchange flows
+Any interaction with the Authorization Server e.g. OIDC discovery and fetching token keys

 ## Env
 Parsing of environment provided by the Authorization Server e.g. IAS broker